10 Tips for Getting Out With Multiple Kids (Without Losing Your Mind)

 Keep spare diapers, wipes, and a changing pad in the car.
 An extra change of clothes is always helpful to have on hand.

 Always have books, tablets, and other forms of entertainment handy when out in public.
-With three under four, things can go south fast.
+With multiple kids, things can go south fast.

 Unless you want to run the risk of being trapped in a parking lot with your rowdy, roving children while you fish through your entire diaper bag looking for them.
 I like to find mine, and carry them key pointed out — for safety reasons — before we even head towards the parking lot.